ur-tcs/programming-2-ex-0/README.md

 ### With Github
 * Go to the following page: [https://github.com/ur-tcs/programming-2-ex-0.git](https://github.com/ur-tcs/programming-2-ex-0.git).
-* Clone or fork the repository: git clone https://github.com/ur-tcs/programming-2-ex-0.git or download it by clicking on the gree <code> button and select download.
+* Clone or fork the repository: `git clone https://github.com/ur-tcs/programming-2-ex-0.git` or download it by clicking on the green `<code>` button and select `download`.
 * Go into programming-2-ex-0: `cd programming-2-ex-0/hello-world`.
 * Eventually VSCode will ask you to import the build, please click “Import build”
 * Run `sbt`